yujiri8/rttp/README.md

 * Chapter 26 is marked with a couple of TODOs where I feel it might be necessary to insert dialogue where they consider / cross out some of the possibilities I'm not running with.

-* I need to decide what to do about the unfinished branch where Natsuki punches Libitina if Libitina shot her.
-I shouldn't make that happen.
-It's a pretty damning portrayal of Natsuki when I think about it.

 # Plans for the ending

 * Adam's survival depends on whether you've picked the mercy-favoring options.
 If so he escapes with them into the real world.
 Otherwise Libitina destroys him.